regrokjs/core/README.md

-# core
+# Regrok
 A lightweight state management library for react with a focus on minimal boilerplate.